Abjad/abjad/trunk/abjad/docs/source/developer_documentation/coding_standards/index.rst

 (But use ``noun_to_noun`` for conversion functions and ``mathtools.noun`` for some ``mathtools`` functions.)

-Avoid underscore-prefixed 'private' functions.
+Avoid private classes.

-Avoid underscore-prefixed 'private' classes.
+Avoid private functions.
+(But use private class methods as necessary.)

 Implement package-level functions in preference to ``staticmethod`` class methods.